Neck and Arm Pain

 - General light daily exercises.

-- Medication such as painkillers – these may not be as effective in the case of having sever pain due to nerve root compression.
+- Medications such as painkillers – these may not be as effective in the case of having severe pain due to nerve root compression.

-When non-surgical treatments do not relief the pain after 4-6 weeks, further examinations and assessment by a doctor is required where physical therapy will be next.
+When non-surgical treatments do not relieve the pain after 4-6 weeks, further examinations and assessment by a doctor is required where physical therapy will be next.
 Steroid injections may also be considered.

 If still no improvement, then more investigations are needed, and surgical treatment will be indicated at that time.